-Once you’ve downed all of the “good stuff” out of your liquor bottles, don’t just pitch ’em in the trash.
-There are endless ways that you can re-purpose an old alcohol bottle and turn it into a crafty D.I.Y. decoration.
+Once you've downed all of the "good stuff" out of your glass liquor bottles, don't just pitch 'em in the trash or recycling bin.
+There are endless ways that you can repurpose an old alcohol bottle and turn it into a crafty DIY decoration.

-Gather up all your empty liquor bottles, or maybe borrow some from a friend, and take a look at these 15 ways you can bring new life to your used glass bottles.
+Gather up all your empty liquor bottles, or maybe borrow some from a friend and take a look at these 15 ways you can bring new life to your used glass bottles.
+You'll look like you're running your own Etsy shop in no time.

-You may have made some good memories while emptying this bottle, but now you can re-purpose your old liquor bottle as a keepsake for those memories.
+You may have made some good memories while emptying this bottle (well, maybe not the tequila bottles), but now you can repurpose your old liquor bottle as a keepsake for those memories.
 Once the bottle is empty, you can insert photos — along with beads, pearls, shells, sand or any other trinkets you can squeeze in — through the bottleneck.
 This bottle frame is great for displaying wedding photos, too.
+Upcycling for the win!

-Even after you emptied all the alcohol out of it, your bottle can still be the life of the party if you re-purpose it into this stylish tiki torch.
-Find the instructions and everything you need to make the perfect summer outdoor illumination here.
+Even after you emptied all the alcohol out of it, your bottle can still be the life of the party after re-purposing it into a stylish top for your tiki torches.
+Double these torches up around your backyard and impress your friends and family.

-As it turns out, liquor bottles aren’t only good for dispensing alcohol; you can upcycle them into soap dispensers, too.
-This is a simple D.I.Y. decoration, and all it requires is an empty bottle and a dispenser top.
+As it turns out, liquor bottles aren't only good for dispensing alcohol; you can upcycle them into soap dispensers, too.
+This is a simple DIY decoration, and all it requires is an empty bottle and a dispenser top.
 Fill it up with your liquid soap of choice.
 Pro tip: any standard dispenser top will screw onto a 200-milliliter glass bottle of Jack.
+Just toss the old screw cap it came with.

-Chalkboard paint is all the rage on the crafting scene right now.
+Chalkboard paint and wine bottle crafts are all the rage on the crafting scene right now.
 You can make your own mini chalkboard wine bottle with just a few simple materials.
 Take your empty bottle and paint it with colored acrylic paint.
 Then, paint a rectangle in the center of the bottle using black chalkboard paint.
 Once the paint dries, wrap some twine around the neck of the bottle for some added flair.
+It would even be a fun experiment to see how cute this would be with mini liquor bottles.

 If you want to upcycle your old bottles into something beautiful, look no further than these flower vases.
 All you have to do is drink the alcohol in the bottle and then stick some freshly cut flowers through the neck.